TITLE 77: PUBLIC HEALTH

 2) If a health care setting is unable to provide or arrange for influenza vaccination for health care employees who wish to be vaccinated, the reasons why the vaccination could not be provided or arranged for shall be documented.

-3) Individual declination statements should be handled in a manner that ensures individual confidentiality.
+3) Individual declination statements shall be handled in a manner that ensures individual confidentiality.

 4) Documentation shall be maintained for at least three years.